 \section{Method}

 This section describes our proposed method, Rectified Discrete Flow (ReDi).
-We first provide preliminary background on Discrete Flow-based Models (DFMs) in Section~\ref{sec:preliminary}.
-Then we detail the problem of factorization error, which is characterized by Conditional Total Correlation (TC), depends on the coupling or dataset in Section~\ref{sec:problem}.
-Finally, we present our novel method, ReDi, which rectifies the coupling to reduce factorization error in Section~\ref{sec:ReDi}.
+We first provide preliminary background on Discrete Flow-based Models (DFMs) in Sec.~\ref{sec:preliminary}.
+Then we detail the problem of factorization error, which is characterized by Conditional Total Correlation (TC), depends on the coupling or dataset in Sec.~\ref{sec:problem}.
+Finally, we present our novel method, ReDi, which rectifies the coupling to reduce factorization error in Sec.~\ref{sec:ReDi}.
 We also provide the theoretical analysis that a single step of rectification process monotonically reduces the Conditional TC.